Iraqi dinar: Post-1990 developments

-Between 15 October 2003 and 15 January 2004, the Coalition Provisional Authority issued new Iraqi dinar notes and coins, with the notes printed by the British security printing firm De La Rue using modern anti-forgery techniques to "create a single unified currency that is used throughout all of Iraq and will also make money more convenient to use in people's everyday lives".
+Between 15 October 2003 and 15 January 2004, the Coalition Provisional Authority issued new Iraqi dinar notes and coins, with the notes printed by De La Rue again, using modern anti-forgery techniques to "create a single unified currency that is used throughout all of Iraq and will also make money more convenient to use in people's everyday lives".
 Multiple trillions of dinars were shipped to Iraq and secured in the Central Bank to exchange for Saddam dinar notes.
 Saddam dinar notes were exchanged for the new dinars at par, while Swiss dinar notes were exchanged at a rate of one Swiss dinar = 150 new dinars.

 Inflation and depreciation of the currency has continued since.
 On 19 December 2020, Iraq's Central Bank devalued the dinar by 24% to improve the government's revenue, which was affected by the COVID-19 pandemic and low oil prices.
-On 2 March 2019, the Central Bank's indicative exchange rate was ID 1,190 = US$1. and on 18 June 2021 it was ID 1,460.5000 = US$1.
+On 2 March 2019, the Central Bank's indicative exchange rate was IQD 1,190 = US$1. and on 18 June 2021 it was IQD 1,460.5000 = US$1.

 There is considerable confusion (perhaps intentional on the part of dinar sellers) around the role of the International Monetary Fund in Iraq.
-The IMF as part of the rebuilding of Iraq is monitoring Iraq's finances and for this purpose uses a single rate (not a sell/buy) of ID 1170 per US$.
+The IMF as part of the rebuilding of Iraq is monitoring Iraq's finances and for this purpose uses a single rate (not a sell/buy) of IQD 1170 per US$.
 This "program rate" is used for calculations in the IMF monitoring program and is not a rate imposed on Iraq by the IMF.
 For a wider history surrounding currency in the region, see British currency in the Middle East.

 Use in speculation and fraud since the Iraq war (2003–present)

-Since Iraq has few exports other than oil, which is sold in dollars, there is little international demand for dinars, resulting in an extremely high exchange rate compared with other currencies.
+There is little international demand for dinars, since Iraq has few exports other than oil, which is sold in US dollars.
+Thus there is often an extremely high exchange rate for dinars compared with other currencies.